yannikmadeheim-del/pyFBS-nonlinear/README.rst

 ----------------

-The pyFBS package was developed as a part of collaboration between the Laboratory for Dynamics of Machines and Structures (`LADISK <http://ladisk.si/>`_), Faculty of Mechanical Engineering, University of Ljubljana (FME, UL) and the Chair of Applied Mechanics (`AM <https://www.mw.tum.de/am/home/>`_), Technical University of Munich (TUM).
+The pyFBS package was developed as a part of collaboration between the Laboratory for Dynamics of Machines and Structures (`LADISK <http://ladisk.si/>`_), University of Ljubljana, Faculty of Mechanical Engineering (UL FME) and the Chair of Applied Mechanics (`AM <https://www.mw.tum.de/am/home/>`_), Technical University of Munich (TUM).

 .. raw:: html